Technology

 2017

+October: Eon launched a tariff for electric and hybrid vehicle owners which is backed by 100% renewable electricity and green gas.
+Called the Eon Fixed One Year Electric Vehicle tariff, it's a two-rate deal with a night rate which Eon claims is 33% cheaper than the day rate.

+September: Eon announced it will replace its standard variable tariff for customers who have a smart meter fitted with a cheaper fixed-term tariff from early 2018.
+Customers with a smart meter will be put onto a one-year fixed tariff with no exit fee and will ‘roll over’ onto the latest fixed deal when their tariff ends.
+Eon said it’s ‘working on options for classic meter customers’ too.

-Eon is withdrawing its Reward Points scheme on 31 March.
-It says you’ll still be able to redeem your existing points, however.
+March: Eon withdrew its Reward Points scheme on 31 March.
+It said customers would still be able to redeem existing points.

+February: Eon came joint 80th in a Which? survey of 100 of the biggest brands rated for customer service.
+Its customer service score was 72%.

 2016